-Since there are so many who attend because of the holiday, you can’t ignore it—but you also want to be sensitive toward those who struggle on this day.
-Here are three Mother’s Day sermons that you can use to edify your entire church!
+Yet, since there are so many who attend because of the holiday, you can’t ignore it—but you also want to be sensitive toward those who struggle on this day.
+Here are three Mother’s Day sermons that you can use to edify your entire church, as well as Bible verses specifically about mothers!

 1. Biblical examples of motherhood’s difficulties

-There are plenty of biblical women who demonstrate the difficulties of motherhood, and that’s a discussion that everyone can recognize.
+Throughout the Bible, you can find a variety of women who dealt with motherhood’s struggles.
+When you engage people with those stories, you’ll find many women (and men) who can relate.
 Moms can identify with them through their own struggles, and for those who need to be reconciled with parents or forgive mothers who have passed, it’s an opportunity to see challenges from another perspective.

 Here are some examples of biblical women who understood the adversities of motherhood: